|Year:||Seventh Season at SCU|

-Under the direction of Derek Mills, the Santa Clara men’s tennis program has grown to new heights.
+Under the direction of Derek Mills, the Santa Clara men’s tennis program has grown to new heights as Mills starts his seventh season at SCU.
 Mills completed his sixth season as the Bronco head men’s tennis coach with the conclusion of the 2013 season, marking his 21st year of coaching at the youth and collegiate levels.
 Mills guided the Broncos to their first-ever NCAA Tournament in 2012 and he has developed Santa Clara into highly-ranked team on a national level as well as a perennial threat in the West Coast Conference.

 During the 2013 campaign, Mills led Santa Clara to a 17-10 overall record.
 The squad finished the season with a national ITA ranking of No. 61 including a season-high rank of No. 35.
 The Broncos knocked off a number of ranked opponents including No. 38 Boise State twice, No. 55 Tulane and No. 70 UC Santa Barbara.
 Santa Clara reeled off a season-high winning streak of four matches from April 13 to April 24 where it defeated USF, Portland and Gonzaga twice.